-In the process, we the people are losing our collective grip on the desire to solve our society’s largest problems through cooperation.
+Consequently, in 2011, we Americans are losing our grip on the desire to solve our society’s largest problems through cooperation.
 The constant whirl of conflicting political messages seems mostly to inflame our grievances, which distances us from even wanting to foster cooperation.
 It pulls us away from common sense solutions.

-Speaking of elected officials, rather than search for insight into what’s really happening, to do with wars America is fighting or the long-term implications of the nation’s economic woes, their staffs save time, too.
-They depend on focus groups to reveal how best to package truth-challenged propaganda to give it credibility, to dupe a target audience.
+Speaking of hated personalities, many of our elected officials’ staffs save time, too.
+They depend on focus groups to reveal how best to package propaganda to give it credibility, to dupe a target audience.

 Turning and turning in the widening gyre